mittwald/kubernetes-secret-generator/README.md

 ### CR-based generation

 The operator supports three kinds of custom resources: `StringSecret`, `SSHKeyPair` and `BasicAuth`.
-These crs can be used to trigger creation, update and deletion of desired secrets
+These crs can be used to trigger creation, update and deletion of desired secrets.
+All crs support the field `spec.type` which can be used to define the kubernetes type of the generated `Secret`, e.g. "Opaque"

 ### Secure random strings